-Take a video tour of the KU School of Medicine-Wichita hosted by our medical students.
+Take a video tour of KU School of Medicine-Wichita, hosted by our medical students.

 With Kansas in need of more physicians, the KU School of Medicine opened the Wichita Campus in 1971 to provide hands-on clinical training to medical students in their third and fourth years.
 In 2011, the KU School of Medicine-Wichita expanded to a full, four-year campus, welcoming its first class of first-year medical students.
-The Wichita Campus expansion is designed to help alleviate Kansas’ physician shortage, which is expected to worsen in the coming years.
+The Wichita Campus expansion was designed to help alleviate Kansas’ physician shortage.

 While the majority of medical schools are tied to a hospital, the Wichita Campus is community-based thanks to more than 1,000 volunteer faculty inside three partner hospitals (Robert J. Dole VA Medical Center, Wesley Medical Center, and Via Christi Health), as well as in doctors’ offices across the state.

 For more information on the Wichita Campus, click here.